aron-hoogeveen/DeclaBo/docs/user-stories.md

 ### Settling the Reckoning
 **Actor**: Admin, CFO
 **Parties**: Admin, CFO, PayingHousemates
 **Story**: The CFO navigates to [https://declabo.bolkhuis.ch/admin/settlements/create](https://declabo.bolkhuis.ch/admin/settlements/create) and is presented with settlement page.
-On this page the CFO can select all PayingHousemates to create an invoice for.
-Furthermore, it can select a starting and ending date for which all submissions/transactions in that timespan (excluding ones that belong to an event) will be considered.
+They can select a starting and ending date for which all submissions/transactions in that timespan (excluding ones that belong to an event) will be considered.
 If in the past a settlement has already been made, the starting date will be one day later than the previous ending date.
 Otherwise, all qualifying submissions/transactions up to and including the ending date will be considered.
+A settlement creates invoices for all the PayingHousemates.
 For each of the submissions a single place-holder transaction is created, and together with the standalone transactions an invoice is created per PayingHousemate.
 If all invoices are created the PayingHousemates get an email containing the invoice and the request to pay up if their balance is negative.

 # Notes
 ## Types of Users and AccountingEntities